 If your model includes gears with efficiency loss, select adaptive zero-crossing in the Model Configuration Parameters menu.

-If you do need to model compliance or efficiencies, consider reducing the number of such elements by:
+To model compliance or efficiencies, consider reducing the number of such elements by:

 Deleting unnecessary lossy elements